rodriguezrrp/test-github-pages/README.md

 # test-github-pages
-testing the GitHub Pages feature
+Testing the GitHub Pages feature.
+Setup a python script that automatically runs when I push, to dynamically prepare the pages.

 [quick link to the site page](https://rodriguezrrp.github.io/test-github-pages/)